streaming-graphs/NOUS/README.md

 Here `[Repo_Home]` is the path to your cloned directory `NOUS`.

 ### 2.3 Run Hello World
-Each NOUS component is executed using different syntax and and with relevant parameters:
+Each NOUS component is executed using slightly different syntax and with relevant parameters:

 #### 2.3.1 Triple Extractor